 - Highly anonymous

 The cheapest package of residential sneaker proxies will set you back $90 per month and includes access to 10 ports.
 On the more expensive side of things, you can get packages with 200 or even 500 ports for $900 and $1600 per month, respectively.
-Stormproxy only offers a 2-hour money-back guarantee with its special sneaker proxies.
+Stormproxy only offers a 2-hour money-back guarantee with its special sneaker proxy plans.

 - Great performance sneaker proxies;